-So what is a Bully breed?
-A Bully breed dog is one that has genetic ties to the ancient Molosser type dog of ancient Greece.
-Though hard to determine over the centuries of breeding, dogs that have a genetic relation to the ancient Bulldog and Mastiff breeds of those times can fall under the Bully breed label.
+What is a Bully breed?
+As a whole a Bully breed dog is one that has genetic ties to the ancient Molosser type dog of ancient Greece.
+Though hard to determine over the centuries of breeding, dogs that have a genetic relation to the ancient Bulldog and Mastiff breeds will fall under the Bully breed type.

 Many of the Bully breed dogs have no direct relation to one another in modern times through centuries and even milenia of breeding.
 There have been countless divergents further separating these breeds ties to one another, they do however usually show some similar physical characteristics.

 Molosser type dogs of ancient Greece are impossible to depict beyond what we find in poetry and writings of those times.
 Many believe they are very similar in appearance to Mastiffs of today.
 Described as having large heads and short muzzles with a fair amount of wrinkles.

 Through the ages various Molosser type dogs like the Bulldog and Mastiff continued on and began to be cross bred with various other breeds of dogs, like the terrier, giving us what most people associate with Bully breeds, the bull-and-terrier.

 There have been some fascinating studies done that have taken place including one from 2017 on the Genomic Analysis of dog breed development.
 The study created an immense data set of dog breed development and arranged them into various groupings.
 An interesting, yet very science jargon heavy read.

 “There are nearly 400 modern domestic dog breeds with unique histories and genetic profiles.
 To track the genetic signatures of breed development, we have assembled the most diverse dataset of dog breeds, reflecting their extensive phenotypic variation and heritage.”Cell Reports